ahackit/work-on-the-LATTS/2.CurrentStack/AWS/readme.md

   - Re-factor -- Break up the monolith
   - Re-invent
 - Checklist
-  - Build secuirty and compliance into the fabric of your application
+  - Build security and compliance into the fabric of your application
   - Microserves by default
   - Serverless is the starting point
-  - Everyting is code
+  - Everything is code
   - CI/CD runs application from day one
   - Monitoring, traceability, and observability from day one
 - Innovation Flywheel